Azure-Samples/documentdb-dotnet-getting-started/README.md

 ## Running this sample

-1. Before you can run this sample, you must have the following perquisites:
+1. Before you can run this sample, you must have the following prerequisites:
 	- An active Azure DocumentDB account - If you don't have an account, refer to the [Create a DocumentDB account](https://azure.microsoft.com/en-us/documentation/articles/documentdb-create-account/) article.
 	- Visual Studio 2013 (or higher).